weaversa/cryptol-course/labs/CRC/CRC.md

 which is simply the four bit string `0b1011`.
 It's important to note that even though this is a degree-3 polynomial, it takes four bits to represent.
 So, in Cryptol, a degree-n+1 polynomial takes n bits.
 We'll also need a message M which is simply a sequence of, say, m bits.
 In the definition from [1], the message is extended (concatenated) with n zeroes.

-Let's make our CRC a little more generic and support extension with n user supplied bits.
+Let's make our CRC a little more generic and support XORing in n user supplied bits with the message.
 This new parameter broadens the families of CRCs we can support.
 Let's call this parameter `fill` because it's identical to the initial fill of a CRC when implemented by a linear feedback shift register.